Nirai Kudam

-Nirai Kudam is a 1969 Indian Tamil-language film, directed by Muktha Srinivasan and produced by V. Ramasamy.
+Nirai Kudam is a 1969 Indian Tamil-language film, directed by Muktha Srinivasan and produced by his elder brother V. Ramasamy.
 The film stars Sivaji Ganesan and Vanisri.
 It was released on 8 August 1969.

 Plot

 Prabakar and Chitra are medical students who fall in love.
 However, their lives turn upside down when Chitra loses her eyesight and her brother due to a prank played by Prabakar.

 Production

 Nirai Kudam is the first film for Sivaji Ganesan with Muktha Films.
 He also helped Vanisri in portraying her blind character.

 Soundtrack

 The soundtrack was composed by V. Kumar, with lyrics by Kannadasan.